Vani-Aggarwal/etch-a-sketch/README.md

    // in the middle of the page

 -BOXES WITHIN THE CONTAINER
-    create 16*16 divs in it with js
+   // create 16*16 divs in it with js

-    use hover effect to change the color of the boxes as cursor hovers over it
+   //use hover effect to change the color of the boxes as cursor hovers over it